 Bleeding or increased difficulty breathing should immediately be brought to the attention of nursing staff and steps taken to resolve it.

 If a friend or family member wants to visit the patient in the hospital but isn’t feeling well, ask them to stay home and not to visit.

 Ask about your doctor’s experience.
 Statistics show the more often a doctor has performed a procedure, the better the outcome.
 Also, confirm your doctor is board-certified in his or her specialty.

 Experience shows that a kind word and a smile can get the attention of an overworked nurse better than a complaint.
 Let the staff know you appreciate everything they do, then keep asking any question that nags at you until you get a full answer.

 Hospitals across the country are paying more attention to preventable mistakes because of new federal rules that prohibit hospitals from charging for treatment that was provided as a result of a serious event in the hospital, such as an infection from a bedsore or a medication error.
 But medication mistakes and hospital-acquired infections still occur in epidemic proportions.
 Consumers can keep themselves and their families safer by being proactive while in the hospital.

-If you or a loved one was injured or contracted a life-threatening illness while in hospital care, contact our office.
+If you or a loved one was injured or contracted a life-threatening illness while in hospital care, contact our trusted Boston medical malpractice lawyers.
 We’d be happy to discuss the details or your potential case.